TOMMY LYTTLE AND THE SORDID LINK BETWEEN THE KINCORA BOYS’ HOME SCANDAL AND THE PATRICK FINUCANE ASSASSINATION

 By Joseph de Burca

 On 12 February, 1989, the UDA assassinated Patrick Finucane, a highly regarded Belfast solicitor, at his North Belfast home.
 Finucane, who was 38-years-old, was shot 14 times by two masked UDA gunmen who sledgehammered their way into his house.
-His widow Geraldine was also injured during the attack which took place while the couple was enjoying a meal with their young family.
+His wife Geraldine was also injured during the attack which took place while the couple was enjoying a meal with their young family.

 Now, thirty years later, the Supreme Court in London has ruled that the British Government failed to investigate the murder properly.
 The only tenable reason for this is because the murder was organised by MI5, the intelligence service attached to the Home Office.